E-commerce in the United Kingdom

 - International

-With a population of over 67 million and nearly 50 million online shoppers, the United Kingdom (UK) is a large and interesting market for your webshop.
+With a population of 67.9 million and more than 54 million online shoppers, the United Kingdom (UK) is a large and interesting market for your webshop.
 British consumers expect fast and accurate delivery.
 Home delivery is not required.
 Picking up parcels at collection points is part of the daily routine of British consumers.
 In this article you will read more about the laws and regulations for e-commerce in the UK.
 And how to arrange your administration when exporting your products to this country outside the EU.

 Lower the threshold

-Compared to other European consumers, the British consumer is cautious about buying foreign products online.
+British consumers are increasingly buying foreign products online.
 Read up on the local before you start selling online.
-With these 6 tips, you can lower the threshold for your British customer:
+With these tips, you can lower the threshold for your British customer:

 - Set up your website in correct business English.